Explaining vague language: Comparison: Semantic and Game-Theoretic Meaning

 \section{Comparison: Semantic and Game-Theoretic Meaning}

-Now that we have a clear understanding of both Lipman's suboptimality result, and \'Egr\'e et al.'s optimality result, we can explain the sense in which both accounts are compatible, and then address some broader meta-semantic claims made by Lipman in his paper.
+Now that we have a clear understanding of both Lipman's suboptimality result and our own optimality results, we can explain the sense in which both accounts are compatible, and then address some broader meta-semantic claims made by Lipman in his paper.

 Let us first establish the compatibility between both accounts.
-Consider the same example we just presented.
+Consider the example involving the use of ``around''.
 Suppose that for each observation $o$, the speaker picks the unique message $m$ that minimizes $D_{KL}(P_o||P_m)$ (if there is one), and in case of ties, invariably picks the \textit{around}-message.
 This speaker's strategy is a pure strategy: relative to each observation $o$, this speaker chooses a certain message with probability 1.
 In this case, there is no vagueness according to Lipman's definition, since the speaker does not use a mixed strategy.
 This is in agreement with Lipman's remark that:

 \begin{quote}